An Invitation to Dance

 What was to be done?
 Eliza could throw herself into the river or she could take to the stage.
 As the year drew to an end, she disappeared to Spain.
 The following spring, she made her debut at Her Majesty’s Theatre in London as the Spanish dancer, Doña Lola Montez.

 Rather like its heroine, the novel steadily made its way around the world offering up different representations.
 On the British and American book jackets, she is rather sultry and soulful; for the Russian edition, she has acquired a distinctly racy B movie image which focuses on the sensuality of her dancing.
 The German cover sets Lola firmly in royal Munich – an exotic, almost primal force against a backdrop of wealth and power.
 Here she is portrayed as an almost Indian Spanish dancer, reflecting both Lola’s Indian childhood and the roots of flamenco.

 Lola Montez caused scandal and mayhem wherever she went, most notably in Bavaria, where the downfall of King Ludwig I was directly attributed to her.
 (The painting above, extreme right, is from his famous Gallery of Beauties.)
 She became a legend in her own lifetime, spawning countless imitators.
 More than fifty years after her death, burlesque pastiches of her life remained a popular entertainment in the music halls of America and Europe.
 (The image above, extreme left, is a French version from the end of the nineteenth century.)

 Apprenticeships in Fiction

 Marion Urch is director of the groundbreaking Apprenticeships in Fiction scheme.
-Now in its seventh year, the programme offers new writers the opportunity to be mentored by established authors.
-The scheme has enjoyed considerable success, with seven publications and thirteen writers now placed with literary agents.
+The programme offers new writers the opportunity to be mentored by established authors.
+The scheme has enjoyed considerable success, with eight publications and fourteen writers now placed with literary agents.